Wow FM: History

 In June 2001, "Way Out West (WOW) FM" beat one other radio station for a permanent license from the Australian Broadcasting Authority.
 This was due to the perceived need for multicultural programs in the Penrith area, which WOW FM devoted a large proportion of their airtime, although only 10% of Penrith LGA residents come from a non-English-speaking background.

-In September 2001, 2WOW was a finalist for the Hillbilly Radio Station of the Year Award from the Australian Independent Country Music Awards, along with every other station that plays country music.

 In November 2001, WOW FM began broadcasting national news updates produced in Bathurst by media students at Charles Sturt University.

 WOW FM added a "Kids Club" feature that allows local primary school students to learn about radio broadcasting and promote their schools.
 The station joined the "Work for the Dole" project by giving thirty unemployed young people the chance to study interviewing, computer skills, and Internet broadcasting, and introduced new programs for refugees that have moved into the listening area.

+In September 2025, WOW FM ran out of money and had appointed liquidators, and began shutting down operations after 24 years of permanent broadcasting to the Penrith region.
+In a statement, Mark Gould, who hosted his Rock and Roll Party Show program on WOW FM, said: